rahul2512/MoCap_ML_workflow/README.md

-This file contains the code corresponding to the article "Machine Learning Workflows for Motion Capture-driven Biomechanical Modelling"
-This work rigorously implements and critically evaluate the performance of various popular ML models for mapping optical motion capture inputs to musculoskeletal outputs.
-Finally, this research provides first-ever checklist of best practices for ML research in biomechanical modelling, the LearnABLE (Learning mAchines for BiomechanicaL modElling) checklist.

-#Code description
-#pytorch_utilities.py -- contains function for various models (Linear, Neural Network, RNN, LSTM, GRU,....) and generate a file with hyperparameters choices explored in this work.
-#read_in_out.py -- contains classes to read input and output data and some other classes for handling the final trained models.
-#pytorch.py -- several functions to handle data, perform cross-validation, train model, forward pass, plot and analyse results, plot outputs

 #HPC clusters (JED cluster, SCITAS, EPFL, https://www.epfl.ch/research/facilities/scitas/jed/)  were used to run the complete cross-validation runs which are not feasible on a normap laptop.
 However, few instances, can be easily done using the function "specific" and "specific_CV" in pytorch.py, respectively.

 #Final analysis including all the plots used in main article and supplemental information are generated in main.ipynb.

-Note that only test data is provided with the code, the full training dataset can be obtained on request to V.HarthikoteNagaraja@salford.ac.uk

 The ML techniques and data analysis were done using Python 3.12 (\href{https://www.python.org/}{https://www.python.org/}) and Keras 3.0 (\href{https://keras.io/}{https://keras.io/}).
 Add details on where the computing was done (technical details of SCITAS, EPFL) % RS to update these details and amend the sentence.